labrador-kennel/async-event/README.md

 ## Usage Guide

-> This guide details how to use Async Event v3+.
-The upgrade from v2 to v3 represented a major backwards compatibility break.
-If you're using Async Event v2 it is recommended to stay on that version until a migration plan can be developed.
+> This guide details how to use Async Event v4+.
+This version makes significant changes

-To get started with Async Event you'll need to implement one or more Listeners, register them to an EventEmitter, and then emit an Event.
-First, let's take a look at implementing a Listener.
+> and moves towards a type-safe, stable API.
+Please review the README in the tag for
+> the version you're using.

 ```php
 <?php declare(strict_types=1);